 I probably posted these Nativity scenes before, but it is Christmas again, and they are still my favorite decorations.
 We have a small collection of them beginning with the one below.
 It was a gift to Jay from one of his customers whom he helped.
-I have two pop-up Nativity books like the one below.

 This one is my favorite because my children created it with my Wasband, Granger, when we lived in the state of Misery (some people call it Missouri).
 I love the little wooden horse leaning against the back, Kimber's horses in the coral, and Baby Jesus in the manger/basket.